 - The inside part of the tour is mostly sitting inside the mosque with a question and answer session hosted by the tour guide.
 Interesting especially for those who want to know more about Islam, but you don't spend much time walking around the mosque.
 The Sheikh Zayed Mosque in Abu Dhabi is much more spectacular inside, and you are able to walk around at your leisure.

 - Dress appropriately (long trousers/skirts, scarf for women), but if you forget, they have appropriate scarves etc to make you respectable.
-See also dress code in Dubai.
+Dress code in Dubai - more information about what to wear in Dubai generally.

 - Photography is permitted (inside and outside).